Guerande, Loire-Atlantique tourism & sightseeing

 There is a 'salt museum' if you are interested in learning more about the importance of this industry to the history of Guerande.

-If you need a beach after all that history then we suggest La Baule, an attractive beach and upmarket resort just a few kilometres from Guerande.
+If you would like to spend the afternoon at the beach after exploring the history of Guerance we suggest the resort of La Baule, an attractive beach and upmarket resort just a few kilometres from Guerande and part of the Cote d'Amour.

 Tourist classifications for Guerande